 Omega-3 fatty acids include ALA, EPA and DHA.
 Alpha-linolenic acid (ALA) is found mainly in the oil of flaxseeds, hemp seeds, walnuts, rapeseed (canola oil), and soybeans.
 ALA reduces blood clotting, and is good for the heart.
 The body converts some of the ALA into two other essential omega-3 fats called EPA and DHA.
 These two are also found to a small degree in seaweeds, and there are vegan DHA supplements available made from micro-algae.
 Low levels of DHA have been associated with depression.
-A tablespoon of ground flaxseeds or a teaspoon of flax oil per day will meet the needs of most people.
+However, a tablespoon of ground flaxseeds or a teaspoon of flax oil per day will meet the needs of most people.

 All other essential vitamins, minerals, fats and carbohydrates are widely found in the plant kingdom.
 These nutrients can be easily obtained by maintaining variety in a plant food diet.